 Nine o’clock: Time to act, one way or another.
 My ears were buzzing, my lips were dry, my heart beat audible.
 I walked into the office, picked up my check, and as I walked back down the darkish hallway, I looked both ways; the place was dead.
 I took a deep breath, opened the cabinet, and quickly found the keys to the Econoline.
 I paused for a moment, the two dissenting voices in my head rose to a scream: DO IT! – DON’T! – DO IT! – DON’T! – DO IT!….

-My feet were so shaking from nerves, I popped the clutch as I pulled into York Road, letting off a little chirp of rubber.
+My feet were so shaking from nerves that I popped the clutch as I pulled into York Road, letting off a little chirp of rubber.
 Good thing I didn’t take the Mach 1 after all.
-I got right on the Beltway, and then I-70 West.
+I hopped on the Beltway that was just a few blocks away, and then hit I-70 West.
 For the first hour or so, I kept scanning the rear view mirrors for the flashing lights I was sure would appear.
 But they didn’t.
-By the time I headed over the Appalachians, my heart finally slowed down.
+By the time I headed over the Appalachians, my heart finally slowed down some.
 Somewhere in Ohio, I pulled into a town, stole some license plates, and bought an old mattress in a Salvation Army store.
 But I never really fully relaxed though…wasn’t the point of running away to get away from all the stress?

 Four long days on the road, and with each state line, I relaxed a bit more.
 Once I got to Los Angeles, I didn’t stop until the freeway ran into the Pacific Coast Highway in Santa Monica.
 I pulled off, and savored my first view (and swim) in the Pacific.
 I’d made it, and then I bid adieu to Los Angeles forever; a few hours of the traffic and hustle was enough.
 So I made my way north, always along the coast.
 The Ford made a perfect home on wheels; I’d pick up odd jobs in little beach towns for food and gas money, and kept moving, never staying in one place for long.